bhnn/WhisperSeg/README.md

 ## Acknowledgements

-- Nianlong Gu, for his kind assistance
+- Nianlong Gu, for his kind assistance with questions about the original codebase